waveform80/picamera/docs/fov.rst

    Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. digital gain), and the remainder are not user-configurable at all (e.g. demosaic and lens shading).

+   At this point the frame is effectively “complete”.

+..
+Do you mean analog gain in the above, rather than digital?

-4. At this point the frame is effectively "complete".
-When dealing with pipelines producing "unencoded" output (YUV, RGB, etc.) the pipeline ends here (the ISP might be used to convert to RGB, but that's all) with the frame data getting copied over to the CPU.
+4. If you are producing "unencoded" output (YUV, RGB, etc.) the pipeline ends at this point, with the frame data getting copied over to the CPU. the ISP might be used to convert to RGB, but that's all.

-5. In the case of pipelines producing encoded output (H264, MJPEG, MPEG2, etc.) the next step is one of the encoding blocks (the H264 block in this case).
+5. If you are producing encoded output (H264, MJPEG, MPEG2, etc.) the next step is one of the encoding blocks, the H264 block in this case.
    The encoding blocks are specialized hardware designed specifically to produce particular encodings.
 For example, the JPEG block will include hardware for performing lots of parallel `discrete cosine transforms`_ (DCTs), while the H264 block will include hardware for performing `motion estimation`_.

-6. Above these components is the VPU; this is the general purpose component in the GPU running VCOS (ThreadX), and it is this that configures and controls the other components in response to messages from VCHI.
+6. Above these components is the VPU, the general purpose component in the GPU running VCOS (ThreadX).
+The VPU configures and controls the other components in response to messages from VCHI.
 Currently the most complete documentation of the VPU is available from the `videocoreiv repository`_.

+..
+When you say "above these components" do you mean physically above, or just a processing level above?
+Or something like that?

 Feedback loops
 --------------